OzzyCzech/ozzyczech.cz/content/notices/2020/October.md

 * [wp-latte](https://github.com/mejta/wp-latte) - This mu-plugin gives theme and plugin developers availability to write templates with Nette Latte v2.5.
 * [PHP CS Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) -  The PHP Coding Standards Fixer (PHP CS Fixer) tool fixes your code to follow standards; whether you want to follow PHP coding standards as defined in the PSR-1, PSR-2, etc., or other community driven ones like the Symfony one.
 You can also define your (team's) style through configuration.

+### Design

+* [Cascadia Code Font](https://github.com/microsoft/cascadia-code) - This is a fun, new monospaced font that includes programming ligatures and is designed to enhance the modern look and feel of the Windows Terminal.
+* [FiraCode](https://github.com/tonsky/FiraCode) - Free monospaced font with programming ligatures

 ### IPFS

 Exploring [IPFS](https://ipfs.io/) a peer-to-peer hypermedia protocol designed to make the web faster, safer, and more open.